Minimax Rates for High-Dimensional Random Tessellation Forests: Preliminaries

 \subsection{Poisson Hyperplane Tessellations}

-We now describe another way to obtain stationary random tessellations of $\R^d$, and compare it to the STIT process.
-A \emph{stationary Poisson hyperplane process} $X$ is a stationary Poisson point process of the space of hyperplanes $\mathcal{H}^d$ in $\RR^d$ with first moment measure
+We now define another class of stationary random tessellations of $\RR^D$, and describe its relationship to the class of STIT tessellations.
+A \emph{stationary Poisson hyperplane process} $X$ is a stationary Poisson point process on the space of affine hyperplanes $\mathcal{H}^D$ in $\RR^D$ with first moment measure